-Workplace Health and Safety Queensland, Department of Justice and Attorney-General (WHSQ)
+Workplace Health and Safety Queensland, Office of Industrial Relations (WHSQ)

 WHSQ is responsible for improving work health and safety in Queensland and helping reduce the risk of workers being killed or injured on the job.

 It is WHSQ's role to: